rediaas/beacon-bacon-ios/README.md

 You are now able to use the lib.
 You can either use your own integration with API using element from the [./core](https://github.com/mustachedk/beacon-bacon-ios/tree/master/beacon-bacon-lib-ios/core) folder.
-You can also use the default UI library [./wayfinding](https://github.com/mustachedk/beacon-bacon-ios/tree/master/beacon-bacon-lib-ios/wayfinding)
+You can also use the default UI for wayfinding [./wayfinding](https://github.com/mustachedk/beacon-bacon-ios/tree/master/beacon-bacon-lib-ios/wayfinding)

 ## USING WAYFINDING

-You can see an example in [./ViewController.m](https://github.com/mustachedk/beacon-bacon-ios/blob/master/ViewController.m)
+You can see an example in [Beacon Bacon IOS Demo](https://github.com/mustachedk/beacon-bacon-ios-demo)

 ####Start using a specific 'Place':
 ```Objective-C